-But, the risks for me are too high at this stage to include it in my investing strategies.
+But, the risks for me are too high at this stage to include them in my investing strategies.

-There will no doubt be critics to this view, which is fine.
-However, I prefer to coach people how to control their money in assets that have better defined risk profiles.
+There will no doubt be critics of this view, which is fine.
+However, I prefer to coach people on how to control their money in assets that have better-defined risk profiles.

-However, I will invest with the knowledge of more history, better risk profile and some surety of the sustainability of bitcoin.
+However, I will invest with the knowledge of more history, a better risk profile, and some surety of the sustainability of bitcoin.

 Let me know what you think about the bitcoin story, leave a comment below, and share your thoughts.